In The Beginning

 I believe everyone is born an artist.
 Think about what kids do.
 They draw, paint, build, act, sing – you name it, they are creating it in one form or another.
-We are all still creators, but some of us have put our attention towards other things and left that little artist behind.
+We are all still creators, but many of us have put our attention towards other things and left that little artist behind.

 Ahead Of My Time Or Behind The Times?